Why Children Negotiate?

 Over recent years, it seems that we have been taught to give our children a voice in parenting decisions.
 This is a bad choice and it shows up every day of your life.
 If your children or adolescent gains any advantage through argument and negotiation.

-In fact, once the door to negotiation is open, you find yourself living in a world of constant re-evaluation and questioning.
+Once the door to negotiation is open, you find yourself living in a world of constant re-evaluation and questioning.
 The negotiation becomes relentless.
 And the more you “give in” to negotiations, the more life slowly becomes a series of arguments that waste time and energy.
-It is impossible for your child to know what limits are best for them.
-I don’t really quite understand how this has evolved over the years.
+Your child can’t know what limits are best for them.
+I don’t quite understand how this has evolved over the years.

 But many of us find ourselves arguing with our kids about healthy limits.
 Whether it’s TV time, grand theft auto, Facebook, or texting, we end up trying to justify our limits.
 As soon as we do this, the game is over.
 We have given a voice to the negotiation.
 Therefore, we end up in constant negotiation.